Luke Raley Player Props: Rays vs. Padres

-On Friday, Luke Raley (.686 slugging percentage in past 10 games, including two home runs) and the Tampa Bay Rays play the San Diego Padres, whose starting pitcher will be Yu Darvish.
-First pitch is at 9:40 PM ET.
+Luke Raley -- batting .361 in his past 10 games -- will be in action for the Tampa Bay Rays against the San Diego Padres, with Joe Musgrove on the hill, on June 18 at 4:10 PM ET.

-He had two hits (going 2-for-4 with a home run and an RBI) in his most recent game against the Athletics.
+He collected two extra-base hits in his previous game (2-for-4 with two doubles) against the Padres.

 Luke Raley Game Info & Props vs. the Padres